NemoursWoo/ST5201X_Hw.2/README.md

 # ST5201X_Hw.2
-This are Wu Chenghan's codes for ST5201X's assignment.2, covering Exercise.15-19.
+These are Wu Chenghan's codes for ST5201X's assignment.2, covering Exercise.15-19.